Editor's choice: SimCorner

 If you’re planning a trip to Indonesia, a top tip for keeping down costs is to switch to a local SIM card.
 Take advantage of better tariffs, plans and deals to dramatically reduce your roaming rates.
 You can get 1GB of data from Indonesia’s top telco providers for about IDR40,000 (US$2.99).
-So, whether you’re a short or long-term traveler, you can save money by comparing your SIM card options on finder.com.Prices last updated 14 Sep 2017
+So, whether you’re a short- or long-term traveler, you can save money by comparing your SIM card options.

 There are four main telco providers in Indonesia: Telkomsel, IM3 Ooredoo, 3 (Tri) and XL Axiata.
 Both locals and travelers use SIM cards from all four networks, and they can be trusted whatever plan you choose.
 According to OpenSignal’s coverage map, Indonesia has a strong or above-average network coverage along the shoreline and around the main cities.
-The signal can become weaker the further you head toward the unpopulated areas but this will happen on any SIM provider you use there.
+The signal can become weaker the further you head toward the unpopulated areas, but this will happen with any SIM provider you use there.
+It’s usually cheaper to buy data packages from applications supplied by one of the telco providers.

 The following plans can be added to all prepaid SIM cards: